 studying at Utrecht University means studying at one of the world's best universities.
 The Shanghai Ranking ranks Utrecht University as 1st in the Netherlands, 17th in Europe and 56nd in the world!

 you will study in a lively and atmospheric Utrecht.
 You will take classes in the city centre, in monumental buildings around the Dom Church.
 Read more about the Utrecht Introduction Period, finding accommodation, student organisations and events and activities.

 This is what our students say

-Our own students know better than anyone why the study programme Celtic Languages and Culture is a good choice.
+Our students know better than anyone why the study programme in Celtic Languages and Culture is a good choice.
 Below you can read why they chose this programme and what makes it so attractive.
 See Celtic in figures on Studiekeuze123 to compare this programme with other national programmes.